jcweiss2/pmoa_tts/survival_analyses/README.md

 A survival model is trained to predict the probability of survival over time beyond each cut-off.
 We evaluate performance using the time-dependent concordance index to assess how well the predicted survival times align with actual outcomes.

-To evaluate the prognostic value of textual information encoded in large language models (LLMs), we adopt a two-stage framework: (1) extraction of fixed-dimensional sequence embeddings from various pre-trained LLMs, and (2) downstream survival modeling using these embeddings as covariates.
+To evaluate the prognostic value of textual information encoded in large language models (LLMs), we adopt a two-stage framework:
+- (1) extraction of fixed-dimensional sequence embeddings from various pre-trained LLMs
+- (2) downstream survival modeling using these embeddings as covariates.

 ## Embedding Extraction